kodtld/Markov-s-Letters/documentation/testing.md

 - Testing that generating a sentence returns a valid sentence with no starting prompt.
 - Testing that generating a sentence returns a valid sentence with a given starting prompt.
 - Testing the handling of the starting prompt(shorter, equal, or greater(in length compared to degree of Markov))

+### Performance
+There's also performance tests for the generation of sentences:
+- Generating sentences with state==1.
+- Generating sentences with state==2.
+- Generating sentences with state==3.

 ## Run tests
 ### Unittests